Word Embedding Visualization Via Dictionary Learning

 In this work, we show that dictionary learning can extract elementary factors from continuous word vectors.
 By using the learned factors, we can meaningfully decompose word vectors and visualize them in many interesting ways.
 Further, we demonstrate with these factors, we can consistently improve many word embedding methods in word analogy tasks.
 The word factors may provide an convenient mechanism to develop new word analogy tasks beyond the existing 14 ones.
 Further examination of existing word embedding models may leads to further improvements.

 A fundamental question that remains to be answered is why word factors can be combined in such linear fashion? \cite{levy2014linguistic} provides one possible explanation: with sparse word representation, which explicitly encode each word's context statistics, one can also construct equally good word vectors.
 If we see a word vector as an explicit statistic based on a word's surrounding context, then this context may fall into sub-categories of words.
 Our guess is that the learned word factors reflects each of these sub-context categories.
 This suggests an interesting future direction of our work.
 A limit of this work is that all the word vectors we visualize are trained from methods which ignore the context of a word used in a specific {\it instance}.
-Applying dictionary learning to attention-based methods \cite{vaswani2017attention, devlin2018bert} is another interesting future direction.
+Applying dictionary learning to contexualized word vectors \cite{peters2018deep} and attention-based methods \cite{vaswani2017attention, devlin2018bert} is another interesting future direction.
+In fact, our preliminary results show that the method provided here generalize to different transformer models.
 Finally, the existence of more elementary meaning than words is a debatable argument in linguistic study.
 The learned word factors may also provide insights and verification to the sememe thoery \cite{Bazell1966sememe, Niu2017ImprovedWR, Xie2017LexicalSP}.
 We leave this to the future work.